 Who can sign up for field trips?

-Field trips are open to all public and private schools.
+Field trips are open to all public and private schools and home school groups.

 Our group is larger than the maximum number of students, what should we do?

 You will need to split your group into two classes on two separate dates.